uclaacm/hack-sprint-w20/session-1-basics-of-kotlin/README.md

 hwasa.eat() // OUTPUT: Error: function doesn't exist in this class
 ```

 As we can see, inheritance is a powerful tool that allows us to generalize classes and then have other classes make them more specific.
-We can not only have single-level inheritance (like the previous example), we can classes inherit from classes that inherit from _other_ classes.
+We can not only have single-level inheritance (like the previous example), we can have classes inherit from classes that inherit from _other_ classes.

 If this seems like a confusing concept, it will begin to make more sense as you get practice with it.